 11) Winning all the prizes

 Most universities have some kind of competition or prize draw at Open Days.
 Someone has to win after all, so don’t be too surprised if you take home a little bonus to say thanks for coming!

 "When you fill out a random survey at a uni open day and end up winning a £100 voucher, LONGEST YEAH BOY EVER."

-Top tip: enter our photo competition on 17 June and you could win £100 in vouchers!
+Top tip: enter our photo competition and you could win £100 in vouchers!
 More information available soon.